Beit Guvrin – Maresha National Park – Full Visitors Guide

 Summary

 I love Beit Guvrin.
-I find it fascinating that people build literary underground cities in ancient times.
-Moreover, since you spend much of your time in caves, you can visit in summer.
-And to top all that, it is also interesting for kids, making it easier for parents.
+I find it fascinating that people built literary underground cities in ancient times.
+Moreover, since you spend a lot of time in caves, you can visit in summer.
+And to top all that, it is also enjoyable for kids, making it easier for parents.
 Furthermore, besides the caves, you can visit the Beit Guvrin Amphitheater, Crusader fortress, and bathhouse.

 Have you ever been to Beit Guvrin?
 How was it?
 Tell us in the comments below.